t-bello7/t-bello7/README.md

 ### A bit about me 🙋‍♂️
-- I’m a penultimate student from Nigeria pursuing a bachelor’s degree in Computer Science. </br>
+- I’m a penultimate student from Nigeria pursuing a bachelor’s degree in Electrical and Electronics Engineering. </br>
 - I am passionate about software development and I have a zeal for learning. </br>
 - My interests include Web Development,React Native Mobile Development and Cloud </br>
 - I am an open source enthusiast and learning to contribute to it. </br>